 The capacity of the batteries used will depend upon the required stand-by time.
-To calculate the batteries required for any given stand-by period, refer to the battery calculation guide on page 47.
+To calculate the batteries required for any given stand-by period.

-Fig.10: Battery location and connection details
+Fig.10 : Battery location and connection details

 Network/repeater wiring (optional)

 Note: The CAST XFP network and XFP repeaters have not been assessed to EN54-2.